highcharts/highcharts/docs/dashboards/dashboards-with-react.md

     import * as Dashboards from '@highcharts/dashboards';
     ```

-3. To fully utilize the Dashboards potential, consider additional packages like Highcharts or DataGrid.
+3. Consider additional packages like Highcharts or DataGrid to utilise the **Dashboards** potential fully.

-    First install the package.
+    First, install the package.
     ```bash
     npm install highcharts
     ```

-    Then import the package and the dedicated plug to connect it to the Dashboards.
+    Then, import the package and the dedicated plug to connect it to the Dashboards.

     ```typescript
     import Highcharts from 'highcharts';